OAltahan/YelpCamp/README.md

 # YelpCamp
-The YelpCamp project is an implimintaion of The Web Developer Bootcamp by Colt Steele on Udemy.com
+The YelpCamp project is an implementation of The Web Developer Bootcamp by Colt Steele on Udemy.com

+Node.js
+HTML, CSS, Bootstrap
+express, passport
+mongo db